dmprofe/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 [recent browser="new"]

+> ![t] t: ES2020 addition

 The optional chaining `?.` is a safe way to access nested object properties, even if an intermediate property doesn't exist.

+> ![t]- t: Skip to summary if you are in a hurry.
+>
+> - You may decide to not learn and use the optional chaining, but others may
+>   use it.
+Have a look to the summary at least to know the basics in case
+>   you see them in other's code (it's quite simple to understand).

 ## The "non-existing property" problem